 Figure 19-1: Lithium Demand Forecast-Tonnes (000s) LCE

 19.4 Lithium Supply-Historical and Forecast

 Supply increased at a CAGR of 27% between 2016 and 2023, responding to the positive demand outlook from the nascent EV industry.
-Australia, Chile, and China fueled most of this growth.
+Most growth was driven by Australia, Chile, and China.